-The final dataset will be archived and maintained at LSHTM and a site-specific data set will be also stored at each site.
+The final dataset will be archived and maintained at KEMRI and a de-identified data set will be also stored at LSHTM.

 Anonymised data sets will be made publicly available (on appropriate request to the CI) after publication of the results, to ensure the data are available for other investigators to explore.
 Specific permission for this is requested in the consent form.